If you love naturally, beautiful flower arrangements in your garden, with a sweet fragrance include the Stargazer lily!

 In this article, we discuss everything you need to know about planting and caring for the Stargazer lilies.

 These beautiful lilies make for an outstandingly eye-popping element in any garden.
-These favorite oriental lilies make almost perfect partners for perennial plants.
+These favorite oriental lily stargazers make almost perfect partners for perennial plants.

 These plants grow to a height of 36 inches with a 10-14 inch spread.
 Follow the below steps to plant Stargazer lilies: